-If you are a sensitive person, like myself, you may have found yourself in uncomfortable situations, or even bullying circumstances and felt at a loss on how to respond.
+If you are a sensitive person, like me, you may have found yourself in uncomfortable situations, or even bullying circumstances and felt at a loss on how to respond.
 If so, I completely understand!

-Whenever I felt vulnerable, I would research wise words to help me feel better.
+Whenever I felt vulnerable, I would research-wise words to help me feel better.
 I knew I needed to go further and learn how to respond wisely and naturally, whenever I felt vulnerable again.
-The outcome became by 'Wise Guidance Checklist' which empowered me with the confidence I needed to be ready for the next time.
+The outcome became by ‘Wise Guidance Checklist’ which empowered me with the confidence I needed to be ready for the next time.
 Nectar to my soul.

-Have your sentences ready rehearsed
+Have your sentences ready and rehearsed

-“Thank you so much for sharing”, said in a respectful way, helps to cut the energy of tension.
+“Thank you so much for sharing”, said in a respectful way, which helps to cut the energy of tension.

 Give yourself permission to pause and if necessary, respond later by having a practiced sentence you can call upon.